rust-embedded/embedonomicon/src/concurrency.md

 program has been configured to not share stateful interrupts between cores -- that is cores should *not* execute the exact same handler when the corresponding signal arrives.

+### Cooperative handlers

+The cooperative handlers pattern remains sound if and only if the handlers that share state are serviced by a single core.

 ### Runtime initialization